A Hormone Doctor and a Nutritionist Told Me How to Lower Cortisol Levels Safely and Effectively

 (Image credit: Stocksy)

-Many of us are guilty of doom-scrolling on our phones, however too much screen time can inhibit our ability to relax and switch off.
-It can be all easy for the pockets of time we do have during the day to be stolen away when we instead choose to scroll on social media, so try to be mindful about your overall screen time and activrly choose more mindful activities.
+Many of us are guilty of doom scrolling on our phones, however too much screen time can inhibit our ability to relax and switch off.
+It can be all easy for any small amount of downtime we do have during the day to be stolen away by scrolling on social media, so try to be mindful about your overall screen time and actively choose more mindful activities.
 Dr Roked suggests going for more walks in nature, practising meditation or breath work.
 "Focusing on the breath can really help regulate cortisol too," she says.

 Side table with coffee and lamp